 Flood alerts in place across Norfolk

-People across Norfolk and parts of Suffolk are being warned to prepare for possible flooding today as heavy rain is expected.
+People across Norfolk and parts of Suffolk are being warned to prepare for possible flooding.